ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 # install-program

-Install and Upgrading openwrt to the emmc for S9xxx-Boxs.
+Install and Update openwrt to the emmc for S9xxx-Boxs.

 ## Instructions